 When you set up your report, you can add any competitors that you want to track.
 The data that we gather will be shown in the ‘Competitors’ tab (see below) and is super-useful for understanding how your business compares to your competition for different keywords and on different search engines.

-For example, this plumber is ranking in 35th position for the keyword ‘Cheap Plumber Colorado Springs’ in Google, but two of their competitors are occupying spots in the local pack.
+For example, this plumber is ranking in 24th position for the keyword ‘Cheap 24-hour Plumber Colorado Springs’ in Google, but two of their competitors are occupying spots in the local pack.

 7. Identify how well your site is working on mobile

 According to Google, more than 50% of local searches take place on mobile devices.
 This is why Google has spent the last few years extending mobile-friendliness as a ranking signal and experimenting with mobile-first indexing, which is where Google uses the mobile version of the web page for ranking and indexing purposes.